SafetyCulture/safetyculture-exporter/README.md

 The iAuditor Exporter is a CLI tool for extracting your iAuditor data that’s available to all our Premium customers.
 It’s used to bulk export `inspections`, `templates`, `sites`, `users`, `groups` and `schedules` to CSV and SQL formats for business intelligence tools.
 It’s also capable of exporting inspections to formats such as JSON, PDF and Word.

+## Before you begin

 Please note that you must be on our [Premium subscription](https://safetyculture.com/pricing/) in order to install and run the iAuditor Exporter tool.

-To see the full set of commands available run `iauditor-exporter --help`

 We recommend that you have some basic knowledge of running command lines before installing the iAuditor Exporter CLI tool.

 ## Install

-Download the latest release from [iauditor-exporter/releases](https://github.com/SafetyCulture/iauditor-exporter/releases).
+Download the latest release from [iauditor-exporter/releases](https://github.com/SafetyCulture/iauditor-exporter/releases) and extract it to a directory on you machine.

+Open your terminal and navigate to the folder the archive was extracted to.
+Run `iauditor-exporter --help` to make sure your installation was successful.

 ### Quick Start